 - Women who want to provide their child with a better life than they can give them

 For some women, an unplanned pregnancy may be met with excitement (along with a healthy dose of fear).
 These women often have always dreamt of having a child, and while now might not be an ideal time to add a child to their family, they are happy to have new life growing inside them.

-However, even if you are excited about having a child, in order to parent the child you should also be prepared financially and emotionally to do so.
-If you are considering parenting your child here are a few questions you should ask yourself:
+However, even if you are excited about having a child, you should also be financially and emotionally prepared to raise a baby.
+If you are considering parenting your child, here are a few questions you should ask yourself: